Ali Hajimiri

-Ali Hajimiri is an academic, entrepreneur, and inventor in various fields of engineering, including electrical engineering and biomedical engineering.
+Ali Hajimiri (Persian:علی حاجی میری) is an Iranian-American academic, entrepreneur, and inventor in various fields of engineering, including electrical engineering and biomedical engineering.
 He is the Bren Professor of Electrical Engineering and Medical Engineering at the California Institute of Technology (Caltech).

 Education

-Hajimiri received the B.S. degree in electrical engineering from Sharif University of Technology and his M.S. and Ph.D. degrees in electrical engineering from Stanford University.
+Hajimiri received the B.S. degree in electrical engineering from Sharif University of Technology in Iran and his M.S. and Ph.D. degrees in electrical engineering from Stanford University.
 He has also worked for Bell Laboratories, Philips Semiconductors, and Sun Microsystems.
 As a part of his Ph.D. thesis, he developed a time-varying phase noise model for electrical oscillators, also known as the Hajimiri phase noise model.